PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 At its simplest, a {term}`function` is just a sequence of {term}`statements` collected and given a name - to identify that set of statements.

-When a function is 'called' (or invoked) its statements are executed as though they had been typed at the same point in your program.
+When a function is 'called' (or 'invoked') its statements are executed as though they had been typed at that same point in the program.

 Functions may be identified in code by finding an identifier suffixed by parentheses, which may be empty or contain arguments, e.g. `main()`.